gprMax/gprMax/docs/source/user_libs_opt_taguchi.rst

     #
     # Please use the attribution at http://dx.doi.org/10.1190/1.3548506

 The package features an optimisation technique based on Taguchi's method.
-It allows the user to define parameters in an input file and optimise their values based on a fitness function.
+It allows users to define parameters in an input file and optimise their values based on a fitness function, for example it can be used to optimise material properties or geometry in a simulation.

 Taguchi's method